Bourse-numerique-d-afrique/momo.rs/readme.md

 The products have methods that you can use to interact with the API.
 For example, to request a payment from a customer, you can use the request_to_pay method of the Collection product.

+### important notes:
+`mtnmomo::Momo::new_with_provisioning` is used to initialize the Momo struct with the sandbox environment.
+`mtnmomo::Momo::new` is used to initialize the Momo struct with the production environment.

+### example making a request to pay:
 ``` rust
 use mtnmomo::Momo;
 use mtnmomo::enums::environment::Environment;